gurudey/Titanium-Appcelerator-GeoFence-Module-iOS/README.md

 # Titanium-Appcelerator-GeoFence-Module-iOS
 Titanium Appcelerator GeoFence Module for iOS 64-bit Updated,   Tested on simulator, iphone device and published on app store.

-Download zip and include module into your project.
+Download zip from release tab and include module into your project.

 	var ci_geofencing = require('ci.geofencing');